The Canadian Transcontinental

 Week 3 - Drumheller AB to Regina, SK

 Stage Two - Regina, Saskatchewan to Tobermory, Ontario.
 22 days of riding averaging 116 km (72 miles) a day.
 Highlights include Ft.
 Qu'Appelle, Lake Superior, Lake Huron, Manitoulin Island, and the ferry to Tobermory.
 We begin where we left off in the bread basket of Canada following an ancient river valley into Winnipeg and then transition into the forests above Lake Superior.
 A week later we emerge onto rocky Manitoulin Island on the shores of the Georgian Bay to catch the ferry to Tobermory.
+Registration opens on June 1, 2026.

 Week 1 - Regina SK to Wnnipeg, MB